JeremyMedders/LogixLibraries/README.md

 Collections of UDIs, UDTs, and sample programs written in Studio 5000 v35.

 This is my concentrated best-effort approach to implementing object-oriented programming on Rockwell Logix5000-based controllers.
-Source edit protection is enabled, but the code is viewable (it may make sense to fully unlock it but I'm also learning Git, so bear with me).

 With the exception of complementary sample files (FactoryTalk View, and so on), this repository contains only .L5X (Logix 5000 XML) files.
 Structured text is used for add-on-instruction definitions for ease of portability between IEC 61131-3 platforms.
 Type and instruction dependencies will be documented where possible.